chengmatt/SPoRC/README.md

 Thus, `SPoRC` is suitable for both single-region and spatial stock assessment applications.

-For an overview of how the codebase itself is organized (aimed at contributors, not users), see [ARCHITECTURE.md](ARCHITECTURE.md).

 ### Installation

 `SPoRC` is implemented in `RTMB` and optionally relies on additional packages for plotting and diagnostics.